Confession is admission of sin or wrongdoing. I like the way Renovare defines confession:

 - repair can begin

 - community is inspired.

 James 5:16 (CSB), tells us,

 Therefore, confess your sins to one another and pray for one another, so that you may be healed.
 The prayer of a righteous person is very powerful in its effect.

-Notice two simple but clear instructions related to confession that results in healing in that verse:
+Notice two simple but clear instructions related to confessing that results in healing in that verse:

 - confess your sins to one another.
-Restoration and unity with our brothers and sisters in Christ are needed.
-We cannot receive the help and encouragement we need when we try to keep confession private.
+We need restoration and unity with our brothers and sisters in Christ.
+We cannot receive the help and encouragement needed when we try to keep confession private.
 Yes, trust is essential.
 Confidentiality is important.
 But together is needed.

 - pray for one another.
-We must keep in mind that confession is a spiritual discipline and should be entered into through the power of prayer.
-We should be honest in our conversation with God.
-We should seek Him prior to confession to others.
+Keep in mind that confession is a spiritual discipline to be entered into through the power of prayer.
+We need honesty in our conversation with God.
+Seek Him prior to confession to others.
 Praying together is also helpful And we should always remember to thank Him for His presence and help after confession.

 In your discipling relationships, what are some guidelines for confessing appropriately?
 Leave a reply below this post to share your experiences and guidelines.
 Confess.
 Seek restoration of relationship.
 Make disciples!